milonmaze/privacy-terms-observatory/code.org/privacy.md

 Privacy Policy

-Date of Last Revision: July 19, 2021
+Date of Last Revision: November 11, 2021

 You can review the previous Privacy Policy here.